rasmuserik/lightscript/README.md

     - module-pattern: `modulename = require("./modulename");` is only way to access modules.
     - only `"` for strings, `'` is going to be used for quote later on.
     - control-structures: if-else, while, `&&`, `||`
-    - `return` only allowed in function-top-scope (to be implemented generally later)
+    - `return` only allowed in function-top-scope (to be implemented generally later OR be functional-like return last val)
 - AST (`kind`, `val`, `children`, `type`, `pos`)
     - `kind`: `id`, `str`, `note`, `num`, `call`, `fn`, `control`, `assign`, (`quote`, `unquote`)
     - fn: `val` is number of parameters, `children` contains parameters, then body